dev-walsh/WhitesManagement/replit.md

 ## Overview

-This is a Streamlit-based Fleet Management System designed to track vehicle inventory and maintenance records.
-The application provides a web interface for managing a fleet of vehicles, logging maintenance activities, and visualizing fleet data through an interactive dashboard.
+This is a comprehensive Streamlit-based Fleet Management System designed for complete business operations.
+The application manages vehicle inventory, maintenance records, and tool/equipment hire operations.
+All data is stored locally in CSV files, making it fully operational offline without any internet connection required.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Business requirement: Complete offline operation for business use with tool hire functionality.

 ## System Architecture